 First meeting of the group was held on 18 June 2019.
-Seven future meetings will take place during the fall 2019 and spring 2020.
+Seven future meetings to take place during the fall 2019 and spring 2020.

-September 2019: Memorandum prepared by the Ministry of Justice and sent to the members of the reference group as basis for obtaining comments on the implementation of article 17.
+September 2019: Memorandum prepared by the Ministry of Justice and sent to the members of the reference group as basis for obtaining comments on the implementation of art.
+17.